Published on: January 31, 2020 | Updated on: February 27, 2024

-- Over the next 3 to 4 weeks, as your joints start to recover, your physical trainer will increase the range of motion and perhaps, add strength training and other forms of exercise like using a treadmill or stationary bike.
+- Over the next 3-4 weeks, as your joints start to recover, your physical trainer will increase the range of motion and perhaps, add strength training and other forms of exercise like using a treadmill or stationary bike.

 - After 4 weeks, you can go back to performing weight training and running or jogging.

-- You may be asked to ice the affected area for 10 to 20 minutes several times a day.
+- You may be asked to ice the affected area for 10-20 minutes several times a day.

-- Under the direction of your doctor, you can use warm packs for deep aches as long as they don’t aggravate the discomfort.
+- Under the direction of your doctor, you can use warm packs for deep aches as long as they are not agitating.

-- While you can move around and do light tasks around the house and work, doctors typically recommend that you rest the treated area for at least 2 weeks.
-It is best that you avoid excessive activities that can strain the damaged ligament and interfere with the healing.
+- You can move around to do light tasks around the house and work, however, doctors typically recommend that you rest the treated area for at least 2 weeks.
+You should avoid excessive activities that can strain the damaged ligament and interfere with the healing.

 - For injections in the knee or heel, you may want to use crutches to keep the weight off while the ligament heals.